Antoine Bournonville

-Antoine Bournonville (19 May 1760 – 11 January 1843) was a French ballet dancer a choreographer, active in the Royal Swedish Ballet and the Royal Danish Ballet and eventually ballet master in the latter.
+Antoine Bournonville (19 May 1760 – 11 January 1843) was a French ballet dancer and choreographer, active in the Royal Swedish Ballet and the Royal Danish Ballet and eventually ballet master in the latter.
 He is considered to have played a great role in the development of the ballet in Scandinavia.
 He was the father of August Bournonville.

 Early life

 Bournonville was the son of the actors Louis-Amable Bournonville and Jeanne Evrard, born as the twin of his brother Guillame.
-He became the student of Noverre in 1769, at the age of nine, and toured in Vienna, Paris and London before he was employed in the Royal Swedish Ballet at the Royal Swedish Opera in Stockholm with his sister Julie Alix de la Fay in 1782.
+He became the student of Jean Georges Noverre in 1769, at the age of nine, and toured in Vienna, Paris and London before he was employed in the Royal Swedish Ballet at the Royal Swedish Opera in Stockholm with his sister Julie Alix de la Fay in 1782.

 Career

 Sweden

 Bournonville was premier dancer and ballet instructor at the Royal Swedish Opera in Stockholm until 1792.
 During his time in Sweden, he was described as beautiful as Apollo: "His appearance was that of a true Apollo.
 On top of that he had a form of virtuosity in all kinds of dance, which he used with the finest taste".
 King Gustav III of Sweden was at one point so enthusiastic about his performance and beauty that he called out to him to untie the ribbon of his hair so that he could see his loose hair fly during his pirouette.

 His favourite student and dancing partner in Sweden was Charlotte Slottsberg, with whom he made a successful pair in the ballets.
 It was Antoine Bournonville himself who asked to have her as his partner, after he recognized her talent as an artist and, in 1784, by his own initiative gave her a part in Les Meunieres Provencaux, which is considered to have been the starting point of Slottberg's true maturity as an artist.
 Charlotte Slottsberg was said to have been infatuated by his beauty, which at one occasion made her lover, Prince Charles to scream at Bournonville in his jealousy.